Robust Uniform Inference for Quantile Treatment Effects in Regression Discontinuity Designs: Introduction

 \section{Introduction}

 Empirical researchers have used various versions of local Wald estimators.
-Of mostly wide use are the local Wald estimators for the regression discontinuity design (RDD).
-More recently, researchers also use local Wald ratios of derivative estimators for the regression kink design (RKD).
+In widest use are the local Wald estimators for the regression discontinuity design (RDD).
+More recently, researchers have also used local Wald ratios of derivative estimators for the regression kink design (RKD).
 Furthermore, local Wald ratios of conditional cumulative distribution functions and their variants are used for estimation of quantile treatment effects.
 In all of these variants of local Wald estimators, researchers often choose large bandwidths by alternative data-driven selectors in practice.
 As such, ideal estimators and inference procedures need to be robust against large bandwidths.

-It is relatively recent, given the history of local Wald estimators, that robust inference methods against large bandwidths are proposed in the literature.
-The framework of Calonico, Cattaneo, and Titiunik (2014) covers robust point-wise inference for mean effects in such designs as the sharp mean RDD, the fuzzy mean RDD, the sharp mean RKD, and the fuzzy mean RKD.
+Proposal of inference methods which are robust against large bandwidths has occurred relatively recently in the literature, given the history of local Wald estimators.
+The framework of Calonico, Cattaneo, and Titiunik (2014) covers robust point-wise inference for mean effects in such designs as the sharp mean RDD, fuzzy mean RDD, sharp mean RKD, and fuzzy mean RKD.
 The robust wild bootstrap method proposed by Bartalotti, Calhoun, and He (2017) covers the sharp mean RDD.
 The pivotal method proposed by Qu and Yoon (2015b) covers robust uniform inference for the sharp quantile RDD, and is also extensible to the sharp quantile RKD (Chiang and Sasaki, 2017).